iCliniq Logo

 • Reduce the salt intake.

-• The occurrence of systemic lupus erythematosus (SLE) in the kidney is called lupus nephritis.
-It is mainly due to the immunological changes that occur in the body resulting in the production of autoantibodies.
-Women with a known history of lupus nephritis should take advice from their physician prior to conception, and they should have at least a six-month quiescent period prior to pregnancy.
+The occurrence of systemic lupus erythematosus (SLE) in the kidney is called lupus nephritis.
+Women with a known history of lupus nephritis should take advice from their physician before conception, and they should have at least a six-month quiescent period before pregnancy.

 Complications: